Become an Election Official

 Not all heroes wear capes.
 By becoming an election official, you can be a hero for democracy.
 These local heroes will protect democracy, learn about the elections process, serve their communities and receive payment for their dedication to elections.
 Election officials operate the polls during early voting and on Election Day by providing services such as setting up the voting equipment, checking in voters, processing ballots, assisting voters with special needs, and closing down/securing the voting site at the end of the day.

 To qualify to work as an election official, the applicant must be a registered voter who resides in the precinct where they wish to serve.
-To serve as an election worker on Election Day, you must be a registered voter (this does not apply to early voting).
+To serve as an election worker on Election Day, you must be a registered voter or be a high school student who is at least 17 years old and in good academic standing (this does not apply to early voting).
 Check your voter registration status with the Voter Search.

 Precinct officials may not be a candidate or relative of a candidate in the election.
 They also may not be an elected government official, hold office with a political party, or be a manager or treasurer for a candidate or political party.
 They also may not serve at the same polling place as a spouse, child, spouse of a child, sister, or brother.